2. TA Theory of Personality (Structural Analysis)

 Functional Pathology

 Release of 'cathexis' (psychic energy) activates ego states.
 Functional Pathology results from cathexis being too thick or too free flowing.
-In the first case the person is very slow in responding or takes time or is unresponsive.
-In the second case the person is like quick silver frequently sulfating moods, temperament or responsiveness.
+In the first case the person is very slow in responding, or takes time, or is unresponsive.
+In the second case, the person is like quick-silver, frequently sulfating moods, temperament or responsiveness.
 Functional Pathology also occurs because pores in the boundary maybe densely packed or far apart.
 In another condition their size may be small, medium or large.
-This affects the ability of free cathexis to flow from one from ego state to the adjoining ego state.
+This affects the flow of free cathexis from one ego state to the adjoining ego state.

 Egograms

-An ego-gram is a bar-graph diagram which shows the relative strength of functional ego states of an individual.
+An ego-gram is a bar-graph diagram.
+It shows the relative strength of functional ego states of an individual.

-An egogram is constructed using functional ego states.
-It is constructed on the basis of intuited views and thought-felt material.
-The functional ego states are: CP = Critical Parent - one that criticises or finds fault; NP = Nurturing Parent - one that nurtures and promotes growth; A = Adult - stands for logic and precision; FC = Free Child - represents fun and being frivolous; AC = Adapted Child - a Child that conforms and compromises;
+The egogram is constructed on the basis of intuited views and thought-felt material.
+The functional ego states are: CP = Controlling Parent - one that affords safety or finds fault; NP = Nurturing Parent - one that nurtures and promotes growth; A = Adult - stands for logic and precision; FC = Free Child - represents fun and being frivolous; AC = Adapted Child - a Child that conforms and compromises;

 A sample egogram is shown here:

-Egograms are drawn inuitively drawing the highest column first, followed by the lowest column in comparison to the highest column.
+Egograms are drawn intuitively, drawing the highest column first, followed by drawing the lowest column in comparison to the highest column.
 The other three columns may be drawn in the same way - first the highest of the three, then the lowest of the three and last the fifth one.
-Egograms are useful to log / monitor one's attitudinal change over time.
+Egograms are useful to monitor attitudinal change over time.

 Structural Analysis